chutter/AstralPlane/README.md

 This R package is meant to facilitate ASTRAL-III analyses and provide easy R plotting.
 The package helps prepare analyses from a folder of gene trees, runs astral from R, and creates a new S4 object type "AstralPlane" for easily analyzing the output from ASTRAL-III.
 The packageprovides several different types of plots, from pie charts on phylogenetic trees representing the quartet frequencies to plotting the gene tree frequencies as far plots.

+This package is still in beta testing phase, and more features and expanded functionality will be added in the future.
+Now, the package can run a standard ASTRAL-III analysis, read in the analysis results, and create pie-chart tree plots.

-This package is still in beta testing phase, so if you find any issues with something not working, or you would like features to be added, go to issues in the top menu bar and submit them.
+If you find any issues with something not working, or you would like features to be added, go to issues in the top menu bar and submit them.

 For now, you can cite the R package by linking to this GitHub if you use it.